Green Building Best Practices

 At the point of end-use, electric heat pumps provide clean energy, so if the electricity used to power the heat pump is also clean energy, the heat pump is 100% clean and green.

-Rainwater collection systems capture and filter rainwater to store and eventually use in the building which collected the water.
+Rainwater collection systems capture and filter rainwater to store and eventually use in the building that collects the water.
 Rainwater collection systems can be simple or complex, but either way, they are a great way to save on your water bill and conserve water over the long term.

 As rainwater collection systems grow in popularity, the necessary collection tanks, filtration units, and water storage and delivery systems are becoming increasingly available in hardware stores and online.